What is the appropriate grade to enter for “Passing” ?

 The only ACADEMIC consequence (after failing to remediate and failing to complete it 4th quarter):Not graduating.

-THE ONLY WAY FOR STUDENTS WHO DID NOT ATTEND THE E-PORTFOLIO OPEN HOUSE TO “PASS” IS TO SCHEDULE A PRESENTATION WITH 5 STAFF MEMBERS PRESENT.
+THE ONLY WAY FOR STUDENTS WHO DID NOT ATTEND THE PORTFOLIO NIGHT TO “PASS” IS TO SCHEDULE A PRESENTATION WITH 3 STAFF MEMBERS PRESENT.
 (Students will select among after-school dates provided to them during the Enrichment).
-Please let us know if you will be interested in serving as an evaluator.)
-Changes from “Incomplete” to “Passing” will be made by Guidance, not Homeroom teachers.

-What if students can’t make it to E-Portfolio Open House?
+What if students can’t make it to Portfolio Night?

 How about Academic Probation?